Stacktape

 Advantages

-• Pay-per-use - You only pay for the compute resources your jobs use.
+• Pay-per-use: You only pay for the compute time your job consumes.

-• Easy integration - batch-job can be invoked by events from a wide variety of services.
+• Easy integration: Can be triggered by a wide variety of event sources.

 Disadvantages

-• Slow start time - After a job execution is triggered, the job instance is put into an execution queue and can take anywhere from few seconds up to few minutes to start.
+• Slow start time: After a job is triggered, it's placed in a queue and can take anywhere from a few seconds to a few minutes to start.

 Basic usage